 - Mini Dental Implants

 There are two types of implants: Root form and Mini.
 A “root-form” tooth implant is the one that is most commonly known, placed, or “used,” has been around for 30 years and has a high success rate of around 95%.
-A majority of the dental implants done at Texas Implant and Dental Center are of this type.
+A majority of the dental implants done at Texas Implant & Dental Center of Amarillo are of this type.

 Mini implants are reserved for some patients who could not get a regular implant because either their bone density has significantly deteriorated or their jawbone is exceedingly thin.
 Mini implants are reserved for a patient at or near the age of 70 and have some significant drawbacks compared to traditional root form implants.

 Dr. Clark Damon will recommend the type of implant, which best suits you.
 Simply call us to schedule your consultation today.

 Dental Implants V.S.
 A Fixed Bridge And Dentures: Which Should I Consider?

 It comes down to the conservation of tooth structure – If you are missing a single tooth, a fixed three-unit “bridge” may be constructed, but it is at the sacrifice of an adjacent tooth structure.

 Long term success of implants is much higher than a Fixed Bridge.
 With dental implants, you can maintain the bone in your jaw; unfortunately, you cannot preserve bone with dentures.
 This leads to loss of ridge height, need for relines, and ultimately the inability to wear a denture at all due to atrophy.
 We do see this a lot in our 85-year-old denture wearers.
 Atrophy of the jaw will happen over time, and it is worse in the lower jaw.

 With the all on 4 protocol, we can attach the denture to the implants.
 This attachment means that you are no longer required to remove the denture from the mouth.
 Only your dentist can remove it.
 This protocol also allows for a palateless denture.
 It is ideal for security, comfort, and freedom.